gcperrin/centre-tokens/doc/masterminter.md

-# MasterMinter contract
+# Master Minter contract

-The MasterMinter is a governance contract.
+The Master Minter is a governance contract.
 It delegates the functionality of the `masterMinter` role in the TypeX NATGX contract to multiple addresses.
 (The `masterMinter` role can add and remove minters from a NATGX Token and set their allowances.)
-The MasterMinter contract delegates the minter management capability to `controllers`.
+The Master Minter contract delegates the minter management capability to `controllers`.
 Each `controller` manages exactly one `minter`, and a single `minter` may be managed by multiple `controllers`.
 This allows separation of duties (off-line key management) and simplifies nonce management for warm transactions.

-Minters and NATGX Token holders are not affected by replacing a `masterMinter` user address with a `MasterMinter` contract.
+Minters and NATGX Token holders are not affected by replacing a `masterMinter` user address with a `Master Minter` contract.

 # Roles

-The `MasterMinter` contract has the following roles:
+The `Master Minter` contract has the following roles:

 - `owner` - adds and removes controllers, sets the address of the `minterManager`, and sets the owner.